 Pedro Pathing vs Road Runner

-Pedro Pathing is a path following library which utilizes a reactive vector follower that implements translational, heading, and centripetal force correction to dynamically converge to the target position.
+Pedro Pathing is a path-following library that utilizes a reactive vector follower that implements translational, heading, and centripetal force correction to dynamically converge to the target position.

 Links: